ghezel1995/frontend-bootcamp-site/README.md

 # frontend-bootcamp-site
-A front-end bootcamp template by HTML, CSS and Bootstrap.
-First edition:) this is pure bootstrap and without any js code A simple and easy site for develop...
-Enjoy.
+A front-end bootcamp template made with HTML, CSS, and Bootstrap.
+First edition:
+This is pure Bootstrap and contains no JavaScript code.
+A simple and easy site for development.
+Enjoy!